Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Walami Trail is one of the most well-known hikes in all of Taiwan.
 It is the first section of an epic 10-day trek goes all the way to Yushan, Taiwan’s tallest peak.

-Without a permit, casual visitors can ride a scooter or cycle to the trailhead and do the first two kilometers (budget two hours return) for a taste of the awesome scenery.
+Without a permit, casual visitors can ride a scooter or cycle (steeply uphill) to the trailhead and do the first two kilometers (budget two hours return) for a taste of the awesome scenery.
 We saw loads of macaques when we went!

 Antong Hot Spring